code2me/groupchat/README.md

 # GroupChat App

-Realtime chat app with websockets using
+Realtime chat app

+## Built with websockets using
 - Node.js,
 - Express and
 - Socket.io with